Intern Scholarship Program & 2020-21 TCU Career Readiness Fund

 Given the unprecedented global health and employment crisis resulting from the Covid-19 pandemic, TCU students are now facing significant challenges in gaining relevant internship and work experience and planning for their future careers.
 We are responding quickly to support our students during this time.
 By temporarily expanding and adjusting options within a new 2020 TCU Career Readiness Fund, we will continue to provide excellent career-readiness resources for our students.
 These program updates will directly support TCU students by reducing barriers to gaining meaningful career experience this summer and adapting resources to the current employment market.

-The temporary adjustments for Fall 2020 include the following:
+The temporary adjustments for 2020-21 include the following:

 - Allowances for virtual/remote experiences